Ikulyte/Azure-Home-SOC-Lab/README.md

 <br />
 <br />

 You will then be prompted to choose your base operating system for your VM, in which can be Windows 11 Pro, version 24H2 – x64 Gen2.
-As for the size this entirely depends on the amount of workload you want to run, the size that you choose will determines factors such as processing power, memory, and storage capacity.
+As for the size this entirely depends on the amount of workload you want to run, the size that you choose will determine factors such as processing power, memory, and storage capacity.

 <br />
 <img width="1125" height="742" alt="Image" src="https://github.com/user-attachments/assets/37c406fe-479b-46ab-bc36-a2db026555f1" />